paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 dependency.
 When the dependency is compiled and uploaded to a bucket, the bucket URI will be the URI in the metadata, and the compiled dependency SHA256 will be the SHA256 in the metadata.

-#### Support Multiple Stacks
-The metadata generation portion of the code should also be smart enough to spit out multiple sets of metadata per version if there are multiple variants of a version from different upstream URIs.
-For each version that metadata is generated for, it should handle any/all permutations of dependencies and stacks.

-For example, if separate dependencies are avaiable from a CDN for Ubuntu 18.04 and 22.04, and the buildpack supports both, then the metadata generation could should produce two batches of metadata for each version, one for each distribution.

 #### New Repository
 Eventually, commonalities in version retrieval code (and other parts of the